intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/05-Historical_Value_Queries.md

 }
 ```

 In our `for` loop, we move forwards in time from our query start time to query end time, advancing 3-8 seconds every time (the upper boundary of 9 in the call to `System.Random.Next` is exclusive).
 We stop when we exceed our query end time, or if we emit the maximum number of samples requested by the caller for the tag.
-At each iteration, we emit a value using the timestamp for our cursor, and we also specify the _quality_ of the value, using the `TagValueStatus` enum.
+At each iteration, we emit a value using the timestamp for our cursor, and we also specify the _quality_ of the value, using the [TagValueStatus](/src/DataCore.Adapter.Core/RealTimeData/TagValueStatus.cs) enum.
 The status allows your adapter to inform the caller if the value is trust-worthy.
 Typically, an instrument report a non-good status of a value if it detected a fault in the instrument calibration for example.

 At this point, we have added the ability to ask for raw historical values from our adapter, but we have not implemented the other historical query features (`IReadPlotTagValues`, `IReadTagValuesAtTimes`, and `IReadProcessedTagValues`).
-We could implement these features ourselves - this would be a good idea if we were connecting to an underlying source that supported them - but we also have a second option: since we are using the [IntelligentPlant.AppStoreConnect.Adapter](https://www.nuget.org/packages/IntelligentPlant.AppStoreConnect.Adapter/) NuGet package, we can take advantage of the `DataCore.Adapter.RealTimeData.ReadHistoricalTagValues` helper class.
+We could implement these features ourselves - this would be a good idea if we were connecting to an underlying source that supported them - but we also have a second option: since we are using the [IntelligentPlant.AppStoreConnect.Adapter](https://www.nuget.org/packages/IntelligentPlant.AppStoreConnect.Adapter/) NuGet package, we can take advantage of the [ReadHistoricalTagValues](/src/DataCore.Adapter/RealTimeData/ReadHistoricalTagValues.cs) helper class.

 The `ReadHistoricalTagValues` class provides implementations of the remaining historical query features for any adapter that implements the `ITagInfo` and `IReadRawTagValues` features.
 The implementation relies on retrieving raw tag values as part of every historical query and then transforming them.
 Due to the extensive use of `System.Threading.Channels.Channel<T>` in adapter features, this can be done without requiring an extensive memory overhead, but a native implementation would always be expected to perform better, since the computation of values is done by the source, rather than having to retrieve potentially large numbers of raw values in order to perform the calculation inside the adapter itself.